ShrimpdependenceDay/gemini-stream/README.md

 Gemini Stream requires the support of the following software for the full streaming experience:
 - [Moonlight] - Streaming client (tested with version 4.3.1)
 - [Sunshine] - Streaming host (tested with v0.18.1)
-- [Steam ROM Manager] - Fetch game artwork and add games to Steam
+- [Steam ROM Manager] - Fetch game artwork and add games to Steam (tested with version 2.3.40)

 ## Installation